vic-Rokx/svelte-color-theme/README.md

 # svelte-color-theme README
+# this is a vscode sveltkit inspired theme
 ## Working with Markdown

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: